chrisnoonan98675/site/xl-release/how-to/using-a-configuration-object-to-share-global-variables.markdown

 ## Creating a configuration object

-Once we have defined our configuration type, we create a configuration object of that type under **Settings** > **Task configurations** in the XL Release UI:
+Once we have defined our configuration type, we create a configuration object of that type under **Settings** > **Shared configuration** in the XL Release UI:

 ![Add global config](../images/settings-new-global-config.png)